AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/14-Zoomorphic/14-Zoomorphic.markdown

 ```

 The `configureBall:` takes as argument the number of nodes that will compose the ball.
 All the nodes are connected with all the other nodes.
 As a consequence, a ball creature will contains many muscles, which means that muscles should have a low strength.

+We use the variable `existingMuscles` to make sure that only one muscle is within two nodes.

 A more generic way of defining a creature is by specifying the number of nodes and the number of muscles.
 The method `configureNbNodes:nbMuscles:` is defined as follows: